Change has come to your waste collection program

 Key information for residents to prepare for the New Waste, Recycling and Organics Collection Program:

-Green bins will be delivered to each household between January 18 – 27.
-Included in the Green Bin will be a smaller kitchen bin and the new Waste, Recycling and Organics Collection Guide with details on the program – including the updated 2021 Collection Calendar.
+Green bins were delivered to each household between January 18 – 27.
+Included in the Green Bin was a smaller kitchen bin and the new Waste, Recycling and Organics Collection Guide with details on the program – including the updated 2021 Collection Calendar.

 For residents living in apartment and multi-units, please contact your property manager for details on organics collection.
 Each multi-unit residential building will handle waste and organics collection differently.